2 States (2014 film)

-2 States is a 2014 Indian Hindi-language romantic comedy film directed by Abhishek Varman and written by Varman and Chetan Bhagat, based on Bhagat's 2009 novel of the same name.
-The film stars Arjun Kapoor and Alia Bhatt, with supporting roles by Amrita Singh, Ronit Roy, Revathi, and Shiv Kumar Subramaniam.
-The film follows Krish and Ananya, a young inter-regional couple from Punjabi Hindu and Tamil Brahmin families, as they navigate the cultural barriers between their parents to gain approval for their relationship.
+2 States is a 2014 Indian Hindi-language romantic comedy-drama film directed by Abhishek Varman and produced by Karan Johar and Sajid Nadiadwala.
+Based on Chetan Bhagat's 2009 novel of the same name with the story rewritten by Varman and Bhagat, the film stars Arjun Kapoor and Alia Bhatt with Amrita Singh, Ronit Roy, Revathi and Shiv Kumar Subramaniam in supporting roles.